roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Component/FAQ about metrics-server.md

     7. In the **Note** message, click **OK**.

-If no error is found after you perform the preceding checks, use the following ticket template to[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+If no error is found after you perform the preceding checks, use the following ticket template to [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Ticket template